mattcbaker/skinny/README.md

 `T[] Query<T>(string query, IDictionary<string, object> parameters)`

-The query api accepts a query to be ran and a dictionary of parameters, it will return a list of mapped results.
+The query api accepts a query to be ran and a dictionary of parameters, and it will return a list of mapped results.
 The mapping is based on the column names in the result of the query.
 Skinny will attempt to map each column name to a property or field _of the same name_ on the result type.

 **Command**

 `int Command(string command, IDictionary<string, object> parameters)`

-The command api accepts a command to be ran and a dictionary of parameters, it will return a `int` indicating the number of affected rows.
+The command api accepts a command to be ran and a dictionary of parameters, and it will return an `int` indicating the number of affected rows.
 The return will be `-1` if no rows are affected.

 ## License
 Skinny is licensed under the Apache 2 license.
 The license [can be viewed here](LICENSE).